deejaypapi/rx3-toolkit/README.md

 Keys, firmware, manufacturer binaries and copyrighted music are not in this repository and are never release assets.

-Pioneer DJ, AlphaTheta, Rekordbox and XDJ-RX3 are trademarks of th
+Pioneer DJ, AlphaTheta, Rekordbox and XDJ-RX3 are trademarks of their respective owners.